 2. Decrease risk of litigation and negative publicity

-In 2019, there were approximately 2,200+ civil ADA suits filed, specifically for website accessibility issues.
+In 2019, there were approximately 2,200+ civil ADA lawsuits filed, specifically for website accessibility issues.
 Of those 2,200, approximately 21% were sued multiple times.
 These numbers do not take into account the significantly higher amount of companies who receive demand letters and settle without suit being filed.
 The costs of settling an ADA suit can cost tens of thousands of dollars, and if litigation ensues, upwards of hundreds of thousands of dollars.

 Less tangibly, the press associated with public civil litigation in a federal court is less than desirable from a publicity perspective.
 Do you really want your company’s reputation being publicly called into question?